GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 ## Homework Day 3
 <br>
 ### Introduction
-When we conduct analysis, rarely do we handed a clean dataset right from the start and just have dig into the numbers for some answers.
+When we conduct analysis, rarely are we handed a clean dataset right from the start and just have dig into the numbers for some answers.
 For this week’s homework, we’re going to walk through a typical process for data munging and then do a little bit of work with our final dataset.
-We'll be combining a number of topics we've covered over the past few weeks, so have your cheatsheets at the ready (but don't worry, we'll help you walk through the process).
+We'll be combining a number of topics we've covered over the past few weeks, so have your [cheat sheets] (https://github.com/GeoCenter/StataTraining/tree/master/Cheat%20Sheets) at the ready (but don't worry, we'll help you walk through the process).

-Our homework will involve working with the [World Banks World Development Indicators] (http://data.worldbank.org/data-catalog/world-development-indicators) to answer a series of questions/tasks.
+Your homework will involve working with the [World Banks World Development Indicators] (http://data.worldbank.org/data-catalog/world-development-indicators) to answer the following series of questions/tasks.
 - What was the average percent of the workforce employed in agriculture by region in 2012?
 - How many people had access to improved sanitation in 2012 by region?
-- Create a scatter plot of improved sanitation versus the percent of the population living in rural areas in 2010.
+- Visualize the relationship between access to improved sanitation and size of a country's rural population in 2010 via a a scatter plot.
-- How has population growth changed over the period of 2003-2012 in different income levels?
+- How has population growth changed over the period of 2003-2012 across different country income level groups?

 To answer these questions, we have provided you with raw data files downloaded directly from [WDI] (http://data.worldbank.org/data-catalog/world-development-indicators).
-To answer these questions, we need to start with our raw data, import it, "clean" it, and create a final dataset to perform our anylysis on.
+To answer these questions, we need to start with our raw data, import it, "clean" it, and create a final dataset to perform our analysis on.

 Assignments through out the walk through will look like this:
+> X.1 Derive demand
+> - [hint/guidance]
-> A.1 Import data
+> -...

 ### Part A - Import and Explore the data
 The first stage of any analysis is getting the data setup and imported in our program.
-To do so, we want to start by identifying a directory of where the files are saved and see what files we have saved in there
+To do so, we want to start by identifying a directory of where the files are saved and see what files we have saved in there.
+You can use the commands below, replacing the file path with your local directory.
 ```
-*set working directory
+*set working directory (where data is saved)
-    cd "~\Data Analysis Training\Day3HW\"
+    cd "~\Data Analysis Training\Day3\Homework\WDI_Data"
 *lists files in the directory
     ls
 ```